jupyter/roadmap/README.md

     - Text editor.
     - Terminal.
 * All new frontend work is being done as small, loosely coupled npm packages.
-* The entire Jupyter Workbench will be a set of plugins (again just npm packages) that exchange runtime APIs.
+* All of JupyterLab will be a set of plugins (again just npm packages) that exchange runtime APIs.
 * Application infrastucture (keyboard shortcuts, commands, menus, layout), view layer, and other utilities (signals, properties, messages) provided by phosphorjs (http://phosphorjs.github.io/).
-* Here is a list of all the repositories in which we are developing the Jupyter Workbench:
+* Here is a list of all the repositories in which we are developing JupyterLab:
   - https://github.com/jupyter?utf8=%E2%9C%93&query=jupyter-js
 * Movement towards having stable, documented JavaScript APIs.
-* Usability and UX User survey to help us guide the design process of the Jupyter Workbench.
+* Usability and UX User survey to help us guide the design process of JupyterLab.
 * Ability to hide/show code and entire cells based on query syntax.

 ### Next+2

-* New plugins for the Jupyter Workbench:
+* New plugins for JupyterLab:
   - Standalone output area.
   - Ability to hook kernels up to text editors and output areas.
   - Themes.

 ### Future

-* New plugins for the Jupyter Workbench:
+* New plugins for JupyterLab:
   - Notebook.
   - Variable inspector.
   - UI for managing plugins.
 * Dashboarding of output areas and interactive widgets.
-* If, and only if, the Jupyter Workbench becomes a full replacement, deprecate existing pages in the notebook web-application.
+* If, and only if, JupyterLab becomes a full replacement, deprecate existing pages in the notebook web-application.
 * Real-time collaboration on the notebook, text editor, and other plugins.
 * Perform and publish accesibility audit by running an automated tool.